Cadogan Estates: Duke of York Square

 Newly created by Cadogan in 2004, Duke of York Square was the first new public square to be opened in London for a century, and now hosts over 30 shops, 6 restaurants, flats, schools, offices and a weekly Fine Food Market.
 A massive undertaking to redevelop Ministry of Defence land and buildings, the project also created a new home for the Saatchi Gallery which displays one of the largest private collections of contemporary art and hosts free exhibitions seven days a week.
 This carefully curated public square at the junction of King's Road and Sloane Square offers fashion, beauty, food and culture in the heart of Chelsea.

 Current plans include a new café at the heart of the square, designed by NEX Architects.
 Their new vision for the café features a glass wall that is able to rise and fall depending on the weather – the first of its kind in the UK, due to open in 2018.

 Cadogan Hall

 Cadogan Hall, just north of Sloane Square, is another example of a successful acquisition and repurposing on the Estate.
-Cadogan bought it in 2000 as a dilapidated church and converted it into a world class concert hall that seats 900 – creating a new subsidised home for the Royal Philharmonic Orchestra.
-Incorporating state-of-the-art lighting and sound systems, plus bespoke acoustic technology appropriate to a world-class performance venue, the refurbishment retains many of the original features including stained glass windows by Baron von Rosenkrantz (who trained in Tiffany in New York).
+Cadogan bought it in 2000 as a dilapidated church and converted it into a concert hall that seats 900 – creating a new subsidised home for the Royal Philharmonic Orchestra.
+The refurbishment retains many of the original features including stained glass windows by Baron von Rosenkrantz (who trained in Tiffany in New York).

-Asbestos Exposure
+Asbestos exposure

-On 14 June 2018, Westminster magistrates court fined Cadogan Estates a total of £180,000 for the 'uncontrolled release' of asbestos during renovation works to one of the Estate's properties.
+On 14 June 2018, Westminster Magistrates' Court fined Cadogan Estates a total of £180,000 for the 'uncontrolled release' of asbestos during renovation works to one of the Estate's properties.
 The asbestos contamination occurred at Rosetti Studios, Flood Street, Chelsea, in June 2015.
 Cadogan Estates admitted that there were failures in procedures to ensure the adequate control of asbestos during the renovation process.